ubc-biztech/serverless-biztechapp/README.md

 ### Files and Services

-* `handlers/` - Our main handler functions.
+* `services/` - Our main services.
-* `handlers/helpers.js` - Abstracted functions to be used by our handlers.
-Most functions that directly connect to the database are located here.
+* `libs/` - Abstracted functions to be used by our handlers in each service.
+Most functions that directly connect to databases are located here.
 * `constants/` - Abstracted constants
 * `utils/` - Any other miscellaneous functions

-* `test/` - Unit tests.
+* `services/*/test/` - Unit tests for the respective service.
-* `test_integration/` - Integration tests.
+* `services/*/test_integration/` - Integration tests for the respective service.

 See [testing](#testing) for information on how to run them.